 But sometimes one can get away with "vagueness", e.g. "Pursuing commitments" (Nature Neuroscience, Shadlen, 2002).
 This sounds like a "must read".
 Why?

 Abstract

 Mini-version of the whole paper.
-Still a unit of discourse with logical order: set context & motivation, raise question, give answer.
+This is still a unit of discourse with logical order: set context & motivation, raise question, give answer.
 Minimize details from the methods, unless the method is a primary contribution.

 Introduction